 * Click to Enlarge

-For an electric transmission line project, such as the Seacoast Reliability Project, the New Hampshire Site Evaluation Committee (SEC) Application Filing is part of the siting regulatory view process, as defined by the New Hampshire state statutes.
+For an electric transmission line project, such as the Seacoast Reliability Project, the New Hampshire Site Evaluation Committee (SEC) Application Filing is part of the siting regulatory review process, as defined by the New Hampshire state statutes.
 On December 10, 2018, the SEC voted unanimously to approve the construction of the project.
 On January 31, 2019, the SEC issued its written order, reaffirming its oral approval.
 The committee’s approval followed a series of public information sessions and public hearings in Concord and in the communities that host the new 115-kV transmission line.